-Switching vendors for digital architectures without replatforming
+Switching vendors without replatforming

 Change can be exciting, but it can also present major technical issues.
-In the past, to overcome technical obstacles or adopt new technologies, companies turned to replatforming, enhancing their digital-experience platform by switching vendors.
+In the past, to overcome technical obstacles or adopt new technologies, companies turned to replatforming, enhancing their digital experience platform by switching vendors.
 That’s a challenging, dramatic change that takes months or years.
 In a world where new technology emerges monthly, those projects can be doomed before they even start.

 Even in clear-cut cases, many companies are understandably reluctant to replatform, which can be extremely costly and time consuming, adding no immediately obvious business value during and after the process.